Find the Best Things

 Hiking and beach activities are the most popular things to do at this 200-acre park located on a barrier island, Santa Rosa Island.
 It's part of the Gulf Islands National Seashore.
 Many trails wind through the white sand beaches.
 The campground has 180 sites with electric and water hookups.
 Nearby Fort Pickens, a walkable one mile away, dates back to 1834.
 It may be the best preserved fort in the U.S. Just FYI: the fort was one of only four in the South that were never occupied by Confederates during the Civil War.

-Big Cypress National Reserve, Ochopee, FL
+Big Cypress National Preserve, Ochopee, FL

 If you really (really) want to get away, this park offers the wild side.
 That is, thousands of acres of backcountry camping with miles of multi-use trails to explore.
 Backcountry generally means carrying all of your own supplies on your back or in off-road vehicles.
 Be aware that camping permits are required, though they are free and can be filled out online.
 They are also available at backcountry trailheads and visitor's centers.
 There are also posted daily limits when maximum numbers are reached.